ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - LRU cache is prolly most common, use a hash table whose values are nodes in a doubly linked list
         - head of linkedlist is most recent, and tail is least recent
     - LFU - least frequently used, keep a count of hits for each cache entry
+    - sliding-window
-- cache updating
+- INVALIDATION STRATEGIES
-    - write-through - write the data to the cache and main memory, wait for this to finish before program can continue
+    - write-through - write the data to the cache and backing storage, wait for this to finish before program can continue
         - it's slow but simple, and no cache coherency issues, good when use case is few write operations
-    - write-back(write-deferred) - update cache, dont immediately write to main memory, mark it dirty
+    - write-back - update cache only, write to backing store done later
-        - when cache line set to be replaced/expire, write the data to main memory
+        - when cache line set to be replaced/expire, write the data to backing storage, often called lazy write
+            - or periodically write-backed entries are written to backing store
+        - this is much more complex to implement than write-through
+    - write-dirty - update backing storage, mark cache dirty
-    - write-around - write direclty to main memory and not touch the cache (used when data wont be used again)
+    - write-around - if cache miss, write direclty to backing storage and skip cache
+        - this is good when we dont expect subsequent reads
 - MESI protocol talks about low-level coordination, deals with cache coherency, supports write-back caches
     - MESI is acronym for 4 states: **M**odify **E**xclusive **S**hared **I**nvalid
         - Modify - data in cache line is modified and guaranteed to only be in this cache, main memory not updated